R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - You can list the Linux services that use Linux-PAM with `ls /etc/pam.d`
 - For more details, open the **man** pages, `man 5 pam.d` and `man 8 pam_pwquality`.

-Type `reboot` to restart the machine if you wish to try the new password conditions.
+Type **reboot** to restart the machine if you wish to try the new password conditions.
 The command to change passwords is `passwd [LOGIN]`.
 If no `LOGIN` is typed, the current user is presumed.
 - Notice that the `root` user does not have to present the current password before typing a new one, neither for itself nor other users.
 Therefore, the minimum 7-character difference with the old password rule is not applicable to `root`, in accordance with the project document!

 #### A.3.e sudo installation & configuration

 **sudo** (superuser do) will allow any user to adopt omnipotent `root` abilities.
 Therefore, it must be be properly configured.
-Start by installing the `sudo` package:
+Start by installing the **sudo** package:
 > apt -y install sudo
 -  You may print the **sudo** version string (and any configured plugin) with `sudo -V | more`.

 One could add to the main configuration file, `/etc/sudoers`, directly.
-But in it—try `visudo` in the command line interface—one reads that new content should be incorporated through the `/etc/sudoers.d` folder instead.
-Let's do that, calling the new config `Born2beroot` (§):
+But in it—try **visudo** in the command line interface—one reads that new content should be incorporated through the `/etc/sudoers.d` folder instead.
-> vi /etc/sudoers.d/Born2beroot (§)(†)
-- Any filename not ending with tilde `~` or containing a dot `.` will do.

 **sudoers** mostly contains *users specifications* following the syntax `User Host = (Runas) Command`.
 This reads as *User may run Command as the Runas user on Host*.